top of page

 Intern/Sustainability @ South

 Anthoni graduated from University of California, Irvine with a BS in Biological Sciences.
-He's very interested in environmental justice, community health, and the intersection of the two.
+He's very interested in the environment, community health, and the intersection of the two.
 Having grown up in an underserved area that was particularly negatively impacted by poor sustainability practices, this issue is very important to him.
 If he were to be a marine animal, he'd be a guitarfish.

 Gracie Chouinard

 Gracie is a second-year undergraduate student at the University of South Alabama.
-She is majoring in Marine Sciences and is interested in pursuing environmental sustainability.
-Her parents are Wildlife Biologists which sparked her interest in Marine Sciences.
-As a second-year undergraduate, Gracie is excited to learn and gain experience from the research at the Scyphers Lab.
-If Gracie was a marine organism she would be a stingray!
+She is majoring in Marine Sciences and Biology and is interested in pursuing environmental sustainability.
+Her parents are Wildlife Biologists, which sparked her interest in the marine sciences.
+As a second-year undergraduate, Gracie is excited to learn and gain experience in research through the Scyphers Lab.
+If Gracie was a marine organism, she would be a stingray!

 IMG_0616 - Marcia Cassidy.jpeg